 Factors that Can Impact the Length of a Divorce

 The length of a divorce can be anywhere from 30 days to two years or more, depending on the specific circumstances.
-Sometimes, the circumstances can be strategic such as if the parties are waiting for a child to finish high school before finalizing a divorce.
-Other times it can take a long time to sell a house.
+Sometimes, the circumstances can be strategic such as if the parties are waiting for a child to finish high school before finalizing a divorce, or the parties agree to sell a house.
+On the other hand, some cases can take longer because of some seriously contested issues.

 However, the greatest determining factor in the length of a divorce is how much the parties can agree.
 The easier it is for the parties to agree, the faster the process will go.
 An attorney can discuss other factors that may impact the length of a divorce.